nusco/narjillos/backlog.md

 * Lazily reverse-calculate x and y in polar vectors °°
 * Optimize physics engines by passing angles instead of recalculating angles °°
 * Fix code for growing organs and bodies (currently weird and probably worth optimizing) °°
-* Check speed under Linux

 ###Gamer

+* Real arguments parsing (use --no-persistence together with other switches) °
 * Externalize configurable parameters to YAML °
-* Lock on eggs and the narjillo that will be born out of them
+* Lock on eggs and the narjillo that will be born out of them °
-* Store max speed ever reached in experiment
+* Command-line argument to disable graphic effects on slow computers
+* Downloadable build
+* Nice status bar
+* GUI
+* Windows start batch
 * Try scrolling/panning commands under Linux
+* Check speed under Linux

 ###Genetist